louisameline/observe_evented/README.md

 Test it on <a href="http://jsfiddle.net/d9w3uaav/5/">this jsFiddle page</a>.

 This library has no dependency.
-It will work in Array/Object.observe compatible environments (for browsers, only Chrome as of now, 2015-03) OR with a shim that will emulate Array/Object.observe.
+It works in Object.observe compatible environments like Node 0.11.13+ and Chrome 36+, or other environments with a shim that will emulate Array/Object.observe.

 Object.observe is a proposed feature in the draft of ECMAScript 7.
 As the standard itself may still evolve, this library may change accordingly.